 Monsoon flooding in 2010 and 2011 caused widespread damage across Pakistan.
 The Punjab Disaster Management Authority (PDMA) has realised that there is now an annual risk of flooding, and that they should be building homes that can withstand the impact of heavy rainfall.
 In 2012, the PDMA worked with private contractors on climate compatible construction guidelines to use in the design and development of model villages.
 These guidelines were tested at a village in Mianwali, a highly vulnerable area of Pakistan, and also circulated across provincial departments and sectors for consideration.
 The guidelines provide instruction on using building material and design practices that make houses energy efficient as well as able to withstand floods and earthquakes.
-The discussion with multi-sectoral agencies sparked interest in initiating construction codes and by-laws for rural areas in the future.
+The discussion with multi-sectoral agencies sparked interest in initiating construction codes and by-laws for of reducing greenhouse gas emissions, building resilience and promoting development.